pixelpainter/comfyui-mute-bypass-by-ID/README.md

 <img width="1580" height="725" alt="subgraph linked widgets" src="https://github.com/user-attachments/assets/5fbab389-4750-4d64-8ed4-3cf83afec5c8" />

-The front facing Subgraph node with widgets, only the mute/bypass switch widget has been linked/promoted to the Subgraph
+The front facing Subgraph node with widgets, only the mute/bypass switch widget has been linked/promoted to the Subgraph.
+Using the linked or promoted widget switch will mute or bypass the node on the Subgraph canvas by the ID added on the mute/bypass node.

 https://github.com/user-attachments/assets/d3ef2dd3-e04e-4317-8ca2-8fa10d04e125